chltw/chltw.github.io/_pages/about.md

 My name is Ching-Hua Lee and I work on a number of subjects in machine learning and signal processing.

-- I currently serve as a Staff Machine Learning Research Engineer at [Samsung Research AI Center - Mountain View](https://research.samsung.com/aicenter_mountainview).
+- I currently serve as a Machine Learning Research Engineer, Audio R&D at [Apple](https://www.apple.com/).
 - I completed my Ph.D. in Electrical and Computer Engineering at [UC San Diego](https://www.ece.ucsd.edu/) in 2020 under the supervision of [Prof. Bhaskar D. Rao](https://jacobsschool.ucsd.edu/node/3416), an Ericsson Endowed Chair and Distinguished Professor, and [Dr. Harinath Garudadri](https://qi.ucsd.edu/about/leadership/harinath-garudadri/).
 - I received my B.S. degree from the Department of Electrical Engineering at [National Taiwan University](https://web.ee.ntu.edu.tw/eng/) in 2013.